Budapest Metro: Metro line M3

-Line M3 runs in a north–south direction (more exactly, from north-northeast to southeast) on the Pest side of the river and connects several populous residential areas with the Inner City.
+Line M3 runs from north-northeast to southeast on the Pest side of the river and connects several populous residential areas with the Inner City.
 It has a transfer station with line M1 and line M2 at Deák Ferenc tér, and an interchange with line M4 at Kálvin tér.
 It is the longest line in the Budapest metro system, its daily ridership is estimated at 610,000.
 A semi-automatic train drive system was introduced in 1990.
 A complete renovation of the line started in 2017.
 The upgrades included reconstructing the stations, rebuilding the track, safety equipment, ventilation and tunnel insulation.
 Design works were entirely funded by the European Union under the New Széchenyi Plan.
 The project also included the renovation of the rolling stock and a possible extension of the metro line to Káposztásmegyer.
 The renovation finished in May 2023, with the opening of Nagyvárad tér and Lehel tér stations.